 While utility companies reassess their grids to cope with demand and electricity provision and regulators and governments pour over policies to tackle these immense changes, businesses need to review their IT infrastructure with great care and urgency.

-Data center development across the Nordics, in particular Iceland, continues at speed where renewable electricity and low carbon power, land resources, and skilled labor are in abundance and present great opportunities.
+Data center development across the Nordics, in particular Iceland, continues at speed where renewable electricity and low carbon power, land resources, and skilled labour are in abundance and present great opportunities.

 Unpacking the Barriers to IT Migration